Mateusz-Grzelinski/handheldcamera/README.md

 **Development has been stopped.
-In the end, project failed to capture movement**
+In the end, project failed to capture position, rotation worked quite well**

 Tested against Blender 2.79.
 No plans for porting